-According to the International Code Council (ICC), a 'means of egress' refers to the path for a person to leave a building, structure, or space.
+According to the International Code Council (ICC), a ‘means of egress’ refers to the path for a person to leave a building, structure, or space.
 A means of egress consists of three separate and distinct parts: the exit access, the exit, and the exit discharge.
-In layman's terms these components are: the path of travel to an exit, the exit itself, and the path to a safe area outside.
+In layman’s terms, these components are the path of travel to an exit, the exit itself, and the path to a safe area outside.

 Building codes determine how means of egress need to be maintained.
 However, due to the nature of building codes, and the ability of cities to enact their own set of codes, the required maintenance could vary depending on what city, state, or jurisdiction the building is in.
 Currently, The International Building Code (IBC) is in use or adopted in 50 states, the District of Columbia, Guam, Northern Marianas Islands, New York City, the U.S. Virgin Islands, and Puerto Rico.
-States either adopt the IBC standard or use a model or variation based off a previous version, which is updated every three years.
+States either adopt the IBC standard or use a model or variation based on a previous version, which is updated every three years.
 For means of egress maintenance, the IBC references The International Fire Code (IFC).
 The IBC addresses fire prevention in regard to construction and design and the IFC addresses fire prevention in regard to the operation of a completed and occupied building.
-For example, the building code sets criteria for the number, size and location of exits in the design of a building while the fire code requires the exits of a completed and occupied building to be unblocked.
+For example, the building code sets criteria for the number, size, and location of exits in the design of a building while the fire code requires the exits of a completed and occupied building to be unblocked.

 In the latest edition of the IBC (2018), Chapter 10 refers to the Means of Egress.
 In section 1002.1 Maintenance, the code specifies, “Means of egress shall be maintained in accordance with the International Fire Code.”
 So, we must look to the referenced IFC manifest to determine the actual requirements.